 Contact a Tampa Child Injury Lawyer for a Free Consultation

 Was your child injured in Tampa?
 You could be entitled to financial compensation for medical bills and more.
 An experienced Tampa personal injury attorney can help you maximize your financial settlement.

-Our legal team at Catania & Catania, P.A. has over 28 years of experience helping families like yours.
+Our legal team at Catania and Catania Injury Lawyers has over 28 years of experience helping families like yours.
 Over the years, we’ve recovered more than $500 million dollars in compensation for accident victims and their families.

 If your child was injured due to negligence, don’t hesitate to call our law offices to schedule a free case evaluation with a Tampa child injury lawyer today.